Why use a Registered Migration Agent

 - Do not be afraid to ask about their experience and success rate.

 - Before work commences seek a written contract or engagement letter from your Migration Agent.
 This should confirm such matters as the type and scope of services to be provided, application timeframes, the Agent’s estimate of fees and application costs, and payment schedule.

-- It is important to note Agent fees can vary and may depend on the type and level of service required, the amount of time needed to prepare an application, the circumstances of a case and time constraints.
+- It is important to note Agent fees can vary depending on the type and level of service required, the amount of time needed to prepare an application, the circumstances of a case and time constraints.
 For example, costs may increase for applications including dependent children, unlawful non-citizens, or people who have breached their visa conditions or have health or character concerns.

 - Your Agent must be realistic with you about your chances of gaining a visa – they should not give you false hope and can never guarantee the Department of Home Affairs will grant you a visa.